Questions raised over abrupt change for potential new Edmonds police chief

-EDMONDS, Wash — Al Compaan served as Edmonds police chief for 12 years before retiring last year, and his assistant chief, 25-year Edmonds PD veteran Jim Lawless, was considered an assumed next in line for the job
+EDMONDS, Wash — Al Compaan served as Edmonds police chief for 12 years before retiring last year.
+His assistant chief, 25-year Edmonds Police Department veteran Jim Lawless, was assumed next in line for the job.

 Mayor Mike Nelson even put out a press release in April saying Lawless would be the man sent to the City Council for confirmation.